-The leading cast for West End’s The Prince of Egypt musical has been confirmed.
+The full cast for West End's The Prince of Egypt musical has been confirmed.

 Adapted from the 1998 animated movie, The Prince of Egypt musical will run at the Dominion Theatre from February.
 Tickets are now on sale.

 Previews start on February 5, 2020 with an official opening night set for February 25.
 The currently planned limited engagement will run through until September 12.

 The cast will be led by Luke Brady (Sweeney Todd) who will play Moses with Liam Tamne (The Light in the Piazza) as Ramses.

 Christine Allado (Hamilton) will play Tzipporah and Alexia Khadime (The Book of Mormon) will play Miriam.

 Further casting features Joe Dixon as Seti, Debbie Kurup as Queen Tuya, Gary Wilmot as Jethro, Adam Pearce as Hotep, Tanisha Spring as Nefertari, Silas Wyatt-Barke as Aaron and Mercedesz Csampai as Yocheved.